-(3 credits) Students are exposed to various cuisines from around the world.
+HMR 245 International Cuisine -- Asia (3 credits) Students are exposed to various cuisines from around the world.
 They explore cuisines from cultural, geographical, religious and historical perspectives.
 Regions explored include China, Korea, Japan, Vietnam, Thailand, the Middle East, India and Africa.
 Proper chef attire is required to be admitted into the laboratory.
 Hours: 20 lecture and 36 laboratory.
 Prerequisite: HMR 120.
 Materials fee: \$75.
 Usually offered in the spring.

-(4 credits) Events and Meeting Management This course covers convention sales and management, facilitating customer success and relationships with other suppliers in the hospitality industry.
+HMR 250Events and Meeting Management(4 credits)This course covers convention sales and management, facilitating customer success and relationships with other suppliers in the hospitality industry.
 Also covered are small group meetings, large convention exhibits and other special events.
 Hours: 52 lecture.
 Prerequisite: BMT 102 or permission of the department head.
 Usually offered in the spring.

-HMR 254 (3 credits) Garde Manger This course is designed to familiarize students with cold food production in commercial restaurant operations.
+HMR 254 Garde Manger

+This course is designed to familiarize students with cold food production in commercial restaurant operations.
 Students prepare marinades, cold sauces, forcemeats, mousses, hot and cold hors d'oeuvres, sandwiches and cold dishes using tools and equipment commonly found in commercial kitchens.
 Techniques in proper buffet presentation are also taught.
 Proper chef attire is required to be admitted into the laboratory.
 Hours: 20 lecture and 36 laboratory.
-Prerequisites: HMR 120 and permission of the department head.
+Prereauisites: HMR 120 and permission of the department head.
 Materials fee: \$75.
 Usually offered in the spring.